-The processes required to refine alumina from bauxite ore and to smelt aluminium from alumina require significant amounts of energy.
-If the energy is sourced from the consumption of fossil fuels such as fuel oil, coal and electricity generated from coal fired power stations, it follows that such production results in high emission levels.
+The processes required to refine alumina from bauxite ore and to smelt aluminium from alumina require significant amounts of energy and depending on the energy source, significant emissions invariably result.

 - increasing energy efficiency through process and technology improvements